phax/ph-ebinterface/README.md

 # News and noteworthy

+* v6.1.4 - work in progress
+    * Fixed an invalid CSS link in the ebInterface 5.0 XSLT
 * v6.1.3 - 2020-05-01
     * Updated to the final version of ebInterface 6.0 - only documentation changes
 * v6.1.2 - 2020-04-01